 - Optimize rendering performance.

 Isolate expensive components with CSS containment — for example, to limit the scope of the browser’s styles, of layout and paint work for off-canvas navigation, or of third-party widgets.
 Make sure that there is no lag when scrolling the page or when an element is animated, and that you’re consistently hitting 60 frames per second.
 If that’s not possible, then at least making the frames per second consistent is preferable to a mixed range of 60 to 15.
 Use CSS’

 will-changeto inform the browser of which elements and properties will change.

 Also, measure runtime rendering performance (for example, in DevTools).
-To get started, check Paul Lewis' free Udacity course on browser-rendering optimization and Emily Hayman's article on Performant Web Animations and Interactions.
+To get started, check Paul Lewis’ free Udacity course on browser-rendering optimization and Georgy Marchuk’s article on Browser painting and considerations for web performance.